Falling While Pregnant – How to Take Care of Yourself and Your Baby

 - A routine urine sample to ensure pregnancy health

-Impacts of Falling During Pregnancy
+Impact of Falling During Pregnancy

-The Mother’s Age
+2. The Mother’s Age

 The surface you fall upon can have a major impact on how high the risk of complications is.
 If the surface is hard, the risk of your baby being hurt goes up.
 Falling on a hard surface doesn’t guarantee that your baby will be hurt.

-The complications of a fall increase or decrease depending on how far along in the pregnancy you are when the fall takes place.
+The complications of a fall increase or decrease, depending on how far along in the pregnancy you are when the fall takes place.

-In First Trimester
+1) In First Trimester

-In Second Trimester
+2) In Second Trimester

-- There is tenderness of the abdomen or uterus
+- Tenderness of the abdomen or uterus

 - The presence of blood or spotting